Natural Sciences and Engineering Research Council - Undergraduate Student Research Program in the Faculty of Engineering

 • Students may not register for any classes during a term when a USRA is held.

 • Students can also apply to work with a faculty member in the Faculty of Science, but in that case would need to apply for a Science USRA - for details, speak to the science faculty member.
 The Faculty of Science application process differs from ours.

 For more information on NSERC’s rules and eligibility see:

 What is the value and duration of the awards?

-NSERC funds each award at $6000 and each supervisor is required to supplement the award by at least 25% (a minimum of $1,500).
-The supplement varies by supervisor and most awards will exceed this level.
+NSERC funds each award at $6000 and each supervisor is required to supplement the award.
+The supplement varies by supervisor but must provide a supplement that meets the minimum wage requirements for the province of Nova Scotia.
 Awards are tenable during the period May 1 through August 31.
 All awards must be for a period of 16 consecutive weeks arranged at the mutual convenience of the student and the supervisor within this time period, and students are paid monthly.